Does Weed Affect Your Sex Life? The Answer May Surprise You

 A 2017 study conducted at the Stanford University School of Medicine found that people who smoke weed have more sex than people who don’t — about 20% more, to be specific.

-The women in the study who didn't imbibe had sex, on average, six times per month — but women who smoked on the regular had sex 7.1 times per month.
-As for the gentlemen, nonsmokers clocked in at 5.6 times a month while imbibers enjoyed 6.9 bangs per month.
+The women in the study who didn't imbibe had sex, on average, six times per month — but women who smoked regularly had sex 7.1 times per month.
+As for the gentlemen, nonsmokers clocked in 5.6 times a month while imbibers enjoyed 6.9 bangs per month.